 In June of 2012, Tamara produced an evening dance performance entitled, The Makings of You, with Tamara LaDonna Moving Spirits, Inc. and special guests Laurie M. Taylor/Soul Movement and Francine Ott at Dance New Amsterdam.
 In October 2013, Epic Narratives; An evening of dance, visual art, theater and social commentary, was produced.
 In February 2015, Tamara presented Moving Spirits to Enlightenment, part of the RESPOND series at the Smack Mellon Gallery in Brooklyn.
 This event featured Moving Spirits, Inc., Sydnie L. Mosley Dances, Andre M. Zachary/Renegade Performance Group, students of El Puente and students of the Brooklyn Friends School in response to police brutality to Black Lives.
 In May 2015, Tamara produced Dancing in the Parks: Bushwick Community Festivalwhich presented prestigious dance companies, artists and community programs including Alpha Omega Theatrical Dance, Sydnie L.Mosley Dances, Rakiya Orange, Ruka White, Arts & Literacy, and the Beacon Center for Arts and Leadership.

-Tamara has taught master classes in New York City, San Diego, San Antonio, Atlanta, Tallahassee, Charlotte, Altoona, Trinidad, Mexico and Jamaica.
-She offers free master classes to the general public through Moving Spirits, Inc. She has worked as a Program Director for the Arts and Literacy Program in Brooklyn and is dedicated to continuous work in underprivileged communities.
-Tamara is an Assistant Professor of Dance at The University of North Carolina at Charlotte.
+Tamara has taught master classes in New York City, San Diego, San Antonio, Atlanta, Tallahassee, Charlotte, Altoona, Trinidad, Mexico, Brazil and Jamaica.
+She offers free master classes to the general public through Moving Spirits, Inc. She has worked as a Program Director for the Arts and Literacy Program in Brooklyn and is dedicated to continuous work in underserved communities.
+Tamara is an Associate Professor of Dance at The University of North Carolina at Charlotte.